rakeshg56/Urban-Compass-JFSD/README.md

 + **Admin**: Admin is responsible for verifying user registrations, approving/rejecting users.
 Most importantly the Admin is the one who will add a new city for the users to explore.
 Responsible for adding all the information related to the city.
 The Admin manages all city-related information, updates existing data.
 Admin can validate and respond to user queries and feedback.

 ## Technologies
-1. Front End: HTML CSS & Bootstrap
+- Front End: HTML CSS & Bootstrap
-2. Middleware: Spring Boot
+- Middleware: Spring Boot
-3. Database Connectivity: Spring Data JPA
+- Database Connectivity: Spring Data JPA
-4. Database: MYSQL
+- Database: MYSQL
-5. Webservices : Restful Web Services
+- Webservices: Restful Web Services

 ## Installation
 1. Clone the repository: